SICO-SonicIrrationalComputedOrigami/sico.cuelist/README.md

 # sico.cuelist
-objects to run cuelists in Max with JS
+shape with style you like the electronic score in Max with JS